editing

 Creative Director, Editor-in-Chief, 2016 – 2019

-Fort Troff is a premiere maker of sex toys and fetish gear for gay and queer men.
-The Atlanta-based business has grown from its origin as a legendary sex club (the original Fort Troff) into a global brand with customers on every continent.
+Fort Troff is a premiere maker of sex toys and fetish gear for queer men.
+The Atlanta-based company has grown from its origins as a notorious sex club (the original Fort Troff) to a global brand with customers on every continent.

-My work as creative director involved wearing many hats: lead copywriter, site editor, UX designer, product consultant, customer service manager, roadie, security, event coordinator, and more.
+My work as creative director involved wearing many hats.
+I was lead copywriter, site editor, UX designer, product consultant, customer service manager, roadie, security, event coordinator, and more, all in one.

-I redid the brand's voice and wrote (or re-wrote) all site content, product copy, packaging copy, and more.
-I ran the brand's social media, directed its promotional videos, led the team at events and conferences, and launched the brand's first and only blog.
+To better market to younger audiences, I redid the brand's voice and wrote (or re-wrote) all site content, product copy, and packaging copy.
+I also ran the brand's social media, directed its promotional videos, led the team at events and conferences, and launched the brand's first and only blog.

-The challenges of promoting a site filled with explicit imagery were numerous — namely, we could not link to the online store on Facebook or other social media platforms.
-To work around this, I launched the blog as a safe-for-work site focused on sex education and interviewed artists, experts, and adult film stars for content that generated high traffic to the site — and was Facebook-safe.
+The challenges of promoting a site filled with explicit content were numerous—namely, we could not link directly to the online shop on Facebook or other social platforms.
+To work around this, I launched the blog as a safe-for-work site focused on culture and education, interviewing artists, experts, and performers for content that generated high traffic to the site and was Facebook-safe.

-Sadly, this mission was not maintained after I left the company.
+Sadly, this mission was not maintained after I left.
 The blog is now NSFW, and Fort Troff has been banned from Facebook.

 Gay Chic Magazine

-My first job in media was for Gay Chic Magazine, Chicago's first all-digital queer lifestyle publication.
-In its brief run, the magazine profiled local celebrities and tastemakers.
-I offered readers edgy but practical advice in my monthly sex column.
-Sadly, the publication lost vital funds and shut down in 2015.
+My first job in media was for Gay Chic Magazine, Chicago's first all-digital queer lifestyle and culture magazine.
+In its brief run, we profiled local celebrities and tastemakers and offered refreshingly diverse, sex-forward content.
+Sadly, the publication lost necessary funds and shut down in 2016.